 - The Doggy-Bag: Take-Home Message

 There's a number of sensitive stomach dog food formulas, but not every one of them will fit every case and pet.
 Moreover, a diet change in itself could be a part of the diagnostic process as well.
 Many times, a sensitive stomach diet is helpful in managing your dog’s particular condition.
 It's important that you discuss all of these options with a vet before picking a specific dog food brand or making any changes yourself.

 In my practice, I often see pet owners who come after attempting to fix the problem of dog food allergy or sensitive stomach themselves, only to later see more complications.
-Remember that making dietary changes on your own could lead to worse digestive upset or a nutritional deficiencies in your dog.
-Your veterinarian will do a full examination of your dog to assist you in choosing a dog food for sensitive stomachs that will meet all of his dietary needs.
+Remember that making dietary changes on your own could lead to worse digestive upset or nutritional deficiencies in your dog.
+Your veterinarian will do a full examination of your dog to assist you in choosing dog food for sensitive stomachs that will meet all of your dietary needs.

 Dog Food for Sensitive Stomachs

 the vet’s guide for pet owners